Therapy options

 I am certified in CBT-I (Cognitive Behavioral Therapy for Insomnia).
 CBT-I is a brief, structured therapy — usually about 8 sessions, though it can vary.
 The focus is on learning about, and changing, the sleep-related thoughts and behaviors that underlie most insomnia.

 Insomnia is very common, and very distressing — lack of sleep takes a huge toll on mental and physical health.
-Too often, people are prescribed medications without being offered therapy, even though studies have shown that CBT-I is more effective and less risky than sleeping pills.
+Contrary to popular belief, it’s also very treatable.
+Too often, people are told to just live with it, or are prescribed medications without being offered therapy.
+Yet studies have shown that CBT-I is more effective, and much less risky, than sleeping pills.